willwartz/scripture-lookup-tool/README.md

 # Scripture Relationship Lookup Tool

-A Python tool for finding related scripture references by scraping data from Blue Letter Bible's parallel scripture page.
+A Python tool for finding scripture references related to Psalms by scraping data from Blue Letter Bible's 'Probable Occasion When Each Psalm Was Composed' page

 ## Features